kannappansomasundaram1/ApiTesting/README.md

 # ApiTesting

-Summary and examples on different API Testing tools that were explored.
+A few API Testing tools were explored and findings were recorded here.

+## Table of content

 1. [Postman + Newman CLI](#postman-collection-with-newman-cli)
 2. [Http Files](#http-files)